Moog Sub 37 cover

 The Oscillators & Mixer

-Superficially, the dual oscillators on the Sub 37 are similar to those of the Sub Phatty.
+Superficially, the dual oscillators on the Sub 37 is similar to those of the Sub Phatty.
 They share the same continuous spectrum of waveforms running from triangle to sawtooth to square to pulse waves, the same 16’, 8’, 4’ and 2’ footages, the same square-wave sub-oscillator one octave below Osc1, the same hard sync, and the same ±7 semitones detune of Osc2 with respect to Osc1.
-They also share the same Beat Frequency of up to ±3.5Hz (which provides a consistent detune rather than scaled detune across the whole frequency range) and the same KB Reset function that initialises the oscillators each time that you press a key so detuned notes are reproduced consistently.
-Less superficially, the Sub Phatty’s underlying oscillator architecture — a Minitaur oscillator core followed by the Voyager’s variable waveshaper — has been retained.
+They also share the same Beat Frequency of up to ±3.5Hz (which provides a consistent detune rather than scaled detune across the whole frequency range) and the same KB Reset function that initialises the oscillators each time that you press a key so detuned notes reproduce consistently.
+Less superficially, the Sub Phatty’s underlying oscillator architecture — a Minitaur oscillator core followed by the Voyager’s variable waveshaper — has retained.

 This is all good news; I have always felt that the Sub Phatty’s oscillators were superior to those of its Little and Slim grandparents.
 But it’s far from the whole story, because the Sub 37 also allows you to play its oscillators independently using the type of duophonic mode introduced on the ARP Odyssey in 1972.
 You can allocate Osc2 to the higher of the two notes played, to the lower, or disconnect it from the keyboard to produce a drone at a frequency determined by the Frequency knob, which now has an extended range of three octaves.